 In Geertz’s own words, “Believing, with Max Weber, that man is an animal suspended in webs of significance he himself has spun, I take culture to be those webs, and the analysis of it to be therefore not an experimental science in search of law but an interpretive one in search of meaning.”

-In viewing the Camcast videos in this section, consider how perspectives are created, shared, interpreted and misinterpreted.
+In viewing the Camcast video in this section, consider how perspectives are created, shared, interpreted and misinterpreted.
 How do cross-cultural misunderstandings contribute to international crisis?
 How do cross-cultural understandings contribute to international breakthroughs?
 What are the qualities, characteristics and skills required of an effective diplomat?

 Cultural Considerations Video Links